6 Major Fast-Food Chains Slipping in Quality

 The chain has been accused of having outrageous prices for a fast-food giant that isn't all that innovative, leading to actual confrontations in the restaurants.
 The new menu items have been called "lazy" and customers aren't buying the chain's poor marketing attempts to inflate interest, in the case of the McRib "Farewell Tour."

 Fast-food burgers are constantly going head-to-head to be the best, but one in particular that has steadily been getting more and more heat from customers is Five Guys.
-Complaints about the burger chain stem from its outrageous prices in comparison with the product quality customers end up receiving—it's unbalanced and some even say it's an "absolute rip-off."
+Complaints about the burger chain stem from its outrageous prices in comparison with the product quality customers end up receiving.

 The chain, usually a fan-favorite, has slipped in the American Customer Satisfaction Index by 3% over 2021.
 One dissatisfied customer went to Twitter to explain, "When you pay $20 for a burger and fries at Five Guys, you expect it to at least be ok.
 It was gross.
 Soggy fries.
 Cheeseburger fell apart. $20 for that crap."

 Five Guys burgers are also only cooked one way—well done, with no changes and no exceptions.
-Customers tend to find their food from the popular chain these days as underwhelming and nowhere near as high quality and consistent as it used to be.
-Once claimed to have one of the best side of fries in the industry, are now being called by customers as, "mediocre," disgusting," and even "pathetic."
+Customers tend to find their food from the popular chain these days underwhelming and nowhere near as high quality and consistent as it used to be.
+Once claimed to have one of the best side of fries in the industry, are now being called by customers as, "terrible," overrated," and even "disgusting."

 Anecdotal evidence aside, the latest data isn't on the chain's side, either.
-In the past year, Popeyes has lost points off its overall score on the American Customer Satisfaction Index, slipping to one of the bottom spots for limited-service restaurants.
+In the past year, Popeyes has lost points off its overall score on the American Customer Satisfaction Index, slipping to the second to last spot for limited-service restaurants.